 - Music Quiz room.
-Everyone could participate in a fun musical quiz, guessing the popular melodies of recent years and older.
+Everyone could participate in a fun musical quiz (virtual music bingo), guessing the popular melodies of recent years and older.

 - Small Talk Big Ideas room.
 Here, the participants split into small groups to discuss the most critical social incidents and ideas from recent years and their significance for the company and team.

 In the center of the main hall was a unicorn figure.
 As the team’s competitions and prizes were awarded, it slowly turned from uniformly white to being painted with all the colors of the rainbow.
 The culmination of the evening came when the unicorn was completely painted in seven colors and dozens of smaller shades.

 Results and key engagement metrics

 Let’s look at the key metric that will demonstrate how Epidemic Sound’s team experienced the Party.Space event.